Read-Em-And-Weep/PonyAltar/README.md

 ### Additional features

 You can force Chaos, Selene, Artemis and Athena, to spawn like regular gods.
 Some can only appear in certain biomes or have special requirements like vanilla however.

+If Nightmare Fear is installed, Selene, Artemis and Athena will not be able to be selected depending on whether the Vows of Isolation and Eclipse are invoked.